Chase Ink Business Preferred® Credit Card

 Why get rewards from just one business card when you can get a second?
 There are a couple of great options from Chase.

 First, consider the Chase Ink Business Unlimited card.
 It's one of the simplest options in the Chase family.
-It comes with a sign-up bonus of $750 after you spend $7,500 in the first three months and pays you a flat 1.5% cash back on all purchases.
+It comes with a sign-up bonus of $900 after you spend $6,000 in the first three months and pays you a flat 1.5% cash back on all purchases.
+Although the signup bonus says $900, it's actually awarded as 90,000 Ultimate Rewards points which can become fully transferable when you also hold the Chase Ink Business Preferred and combine your points.

 Frequently Asked Questions about the Chase Ink Business Preferred Credit Card